 This no-yeast version of focaccia is a great option when you want to add a homemade Italian bread to the menu, but you don't have any yeast on hand.
 The basic recipe is made with flour, baking powder, salt, and water.
 You can then customize the focaccia to fit your tastes and menu.
 This recipe is topped with fresh rosemary and coarse sea salt for flavor and texture.
 It is baked until golden brown and then cut into squares to serve.
 Since you don't have to wait for the dough to rise, the focaccia bread is warm from the oven and ready to eat in just about 30 minutes.

-Gather the ingredients.
-Preheat oven to 425 F. Grease a large rimmed baking sheet with a drizzle of olive oil.
+Preheat an oven to 425 F. Grease a large rimmed baking sheet with a drizzle of olive oil.